 The towns in which public accesses are available agree to assist in coordination by providing sponsorship signs for the access offering publicity to the sponsor.

-Already signed up and adopted an access?
 Click here to check-in when you are doing your next cleanup to help us keep track of cleanup efforts.

-Tamara Warren (she/her)
+Program Coordinator: Tamara Warren (she/her)

 Please feel free to email me to find out more about the Dare County Adopt-A-Beach program, or to express your interest in adopting a beach access.